-External Assessment HL Paper 1 (25%) 1 hour 30 minutes: Writing Assessment Students will choose 1 task out of 3 given and a text type from a list provided.
+External Assessm External Assessment (HL) Paper 1 (25%) 1 hour 30 minutes: Writing Assessment Students will choose 1 task out of 3 given and a text type from a list provided.
 400-600 words Paper 2 (50%) hour: Listening Comprehension hour: Reading Comprehension

-Internal Assessment HL Individual Oral (25%) 12-15 minutes + 20 minutes of preparation Students will choose 1 of 2 literary extracts from the two texts taught in class.
-Part 1: 4-5 minutes Part 2: follow-up questions/ conversation with teacher Part 3: converse about one of the 5 themes
+Internal Assessment (HL) Individual Oral (25%) 20 minutes of preparation + 12-15 minutes oral commentary Students will choose 1 of 2 literary extracts from the two texts taught in class.
+Part 1: 4-5 minutes Part 2: follow-up questions / conversation with teacher Part 3: converse about one of the 5 themes